chafc-fcig/chafc-fcig.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+nav_order: 5
 ---

+# About FCIG

-The Faunal Council Informatics Group is a group of people from the Museums around Australia which hold significant collections of biological specimens.
+FCIG, the Faunal Council Informatics Group is a group of people from the Museums around Australia which hold significant collections of biological specimens.

-We are concerned with all aspects of faunal collection data but in particular we work with the Atlas of Living Australia to promote the use of Australian biological specimen data.
+We are concerned with all aspects of faunal collection data but in particular we work with the Atlas of Living Australia to promote the aggregation and use of Australian biological specimen data.

 # Current list of members

-As of the 25th of August 2020 the current members of FCIG are:
+As of the 25th of August 2021 the current members of FCIG are:

 | Institution                                      | Person          |
 |--------------------------------------------------|-----------------|